-lead to slightly larger efficiency for the fastest neutrons.
-Two additional factors should, however, also be taken into account in determining the optimum length of the detector.
-The first one is the influence of the detector length on the probability that one neutron generates a signal in more than one detector.
-This is discussed further in section 5.2.
-The second factor is the relation of the detector size to the quality of the NGD.
-This effect was not studied in the present work, but the results presented in Ref.
-[19] indicate that the discrimination deteriorates for larger detectors.
+The conclusion regarding the length of the detector unit is that for most of the neutrons emitted 278 with energies up to about 10 MeV the maximum of the detection efficiency will be reached at a 279 detector length of 20 cm to 30 cm.
+Increasing the detector length by another 10 cm or 20 cm would 280 lead to slightly larger efficiency for the fastest neutrons.
+Two additional factors should, however, 281 also be taken into account in determining the optimum length of the detector.
+The first one is 282 the influence of the detector length on the probability that one neutron generates a signal in more 283 than one detector.
+This is discussed further in section 4.2.
+The second factor is the relation of the 284 detector size to the quality of the NGD.
+This effect was not studied in the present work, but the 285 results presented in Ref.
+[15] indicate that the discrimination deteriorates for larger detectors.
+286

-5.2 Transverse Size (Diameter) of the Detector
+287 4.2 Transverse Size (Diameter) of the Detector

 Neutrons undergo significant interactions mainly along the axis of their incoming direction.
-Distributions of the significant interaction with respect to this axis are shown in Fig. 6.
-After the first interaction, a scattered neutron may however produce another significant interaction, which is located far away from the initial axis, usually in another detector module.
-In order to study the distribution of such second significant interactions a setup was evaluated consisting of two coaxial detectors, an inner and an outer detector as shown in Fig. 7.
-Such a setup is a good representation of a detector module surrounded by a number of other modules, with unimportant geometrical details omitted.
+Dis-288 tributions of the significant interaction with respect to this axis are shown in Fig. 6.
+After the 289 first interaction, a scattered neutron may however produce another significant interaction, which is 290 located far away from the initial axis, usually in another detector module.
+In order to study the 291 distribution of such second significant interactions a setup was evaluated consisting of two coaxial 292 detectors, an inner and an outer detector as shown in Fig. 7.
+Such a setup is a good representation of 293 a detector module surrounded by a number of other modules, with unimportant geometrical details 294 omitted.
+295